Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 ### 2.3 Endpoint Naming

 A ".chn" DNS suffix will be used for all endpoints accessed over the High Speed CAN.
-Endpoints naming will be resolved and maintained in the system Authoritative DNS (another CSM-1.2 feature).
+Endpoints naming will be resolved and maintained in the system Authoritative DNS (another CSM 1.2 feature).
 As part of the introduction of authoritative DNS endpoints will also have a top-level-domain appended, creating a fully qualified domain system.

 Examples: